 What is category management

-Category management is an important procurement strategy that helps procurement practitioners better understand spend and how to optimize it.
-This allows for organizations to analyze their data to identify the best opportunities to save money, improve quality, and increase efficiency.
+Category management is an important procurement strategy that helps procurement professionals better understand spend and how to optimize it.
+This lets organizations analyze spend data and identify the best opportunities to save money, improve quality, and increase efficiency.

 Common spend categories include organizational departments (think HR, IT, and Marketing) or functional themes such as facilities maintenance, technology, travel, food, and office supplies.